Image

 Although we are interested in robots in all their forms, we aim to always take into account the following question: what kind of solution do stakeholders need and why?
 We take humans’ needs as a point of departure and are ready to accept the answer that a robot is not the solution.

 One of our projects concerns robotic tutors developed for use in education (www.emote-project.eu), the underlying assumption being that social robots can present an innovative and useful way for students to learn.
-This project has actively involved stakeholders to contribute to the design of robotic tutors, as is common in a User-Centred Design approach.
+This project has actively involved stakeholders to contribute to the design of robotic tutors, as is common in a User-Centered Design approach.
 Teachers and students were for example consulted in order to study what their needs might be for a robotic tutor.
 One of the findings was that although teachers were curious about trying novel technologies, they also expressed issues of facing time constraints, making robots a potential extra burden if teachers would be required to take responsibility for practical things such as technical issues or establishing fair time distribution for students to work with the robot.

 In another project we focused on understanding meals from the perspective of people that need meal assistance.
 To understand challenges and possibilities with robot support in meals, we used long-term interviews and an experience workshop with people who needed human assistants or made use of an eating aid product called Bestic (www.bestic.se).
 We learned that any solution (robotic or human) affects the perceived aesthetic qualities and the social qualities of the meal.
 For example, undesirable social qualities can concern privacy issues with a personal assistant being present in social situations, whereas undesirable social qualities with a robotic solution may concern issues such as spilling or attracting attention.
-We also found that there is a lack of everday solutions that a more advanced robotic platform may not have the answer to.
+We also found that there is a lack of everyday solutions that a more advanced robotic platform may not have the answer to.

 Based on the experiences in our previous projects we are now investigating the possibilities to create speculative design project with an organisation for independent living.
 This concerns how people using personal assistance can be the point of departure in a project, as active shapers of a critical understanding of robotic solutions.